systematic-magic/AgingPubMed/editorials_pdf.rst

 6. Reference Callouts
 ---------------------

-6.1. :ref:`HTML Reference Callouts checks<reference_callouts_html_editorials>` (inclusive) are the same for reference callouts in the PDF with one exclusion: Reference callouts are formatted in plain text and are not hyperlinked.
+6.1. :ref:`HTML Reference Callouts checks<reference_callouts_html_editorials>` (inclusive) are the same for reference callouts in the PDF with one exclusion: Reference callouts are formatted in :ref:`plain text<plain_text>` and are not hyperlinked.

 .. image:: /_static/pdf_editorials_reference_callouts.png
    :alt: Reference callouts